Last Updated on 06/18/2021 by FilipiKnow

-Bring the SPA to your preferred Notary Public and have it notarized.
-Pay the notarial fees which range from Php 100 to Php 500.
+Bring the SPA to the Notary Public where you signed the document and have it notarized.
+Pay the notarial fees which may range from Php 100 to Php 500.

 What are the different types of Power of Attorney?

-There are five main types of power of attorney and it’s important to know how each works so you’ll be able to execute the right one according to your legal needs.
+There are two types of power of attorney and it’s important to know how each works so you’ll be able to execute the right one according to your legal needs.